NEETPGAI

 How should I use AI tutoring (chat) and AI-generated MCQs in my study plan?

 AI tools are force multipliers on top of solid coaching, not substitutes for it.
 Optimal usage.
 (1) AI tutor chat — use for doubt-clearing AFTER you have attempted a question and read the explanation.
 Ask the AI 'why is option B wrong?' or 'what is the mechanism behind this?' or 'compare X with Y'.
 Choose Socratic mode when you want to test your reasoning; choose direct-answer mode when time-pressed before a mock.
 NEETPGAI's tutor is on Claude Haiku 4.5 with a NEET-PG-specific system prompt and renders Mermaid diagrams for pathways.
 (2) AI-generated MCQs — use to drill weak topics where the question bank is shallow.
 NEETPGAI's MCQ generator targets topics by Bloom level (recall/application/analysis) and includes a cross-family verifier to filter low-quality questions before they reach you.
 (3) Deep Dive explanations — for each PYQ or mock-test question you got wrong, use AI Deep Dive to walk through the reasoning, generate analogous practice questions, and request an AI illustration where helpful.
-Free tier on NEETPGAI gives 10 MCQs/day and 3 AI doubt clearings/day; Pro removes the cap and unlocks adaptive practice, clinical case simulator, image analysis, and AI study plans.
+Free tier on NEETPGAI is unlimited for the question bank, real PYQs, mock tests, revision, image analysis, and AI study plans; Pro unlocks three AI tools — AI Tutor, AI MCQ Generator, and the Clinical Case Simulator.

 What does a 12-month, 6-month, 3-month, and 30-day NEET PG study plan look like?